Skip to main content

 [extruder_stepper buffer_monitor]

-extruder: extruder # Associated main extruder name
+extruder: extruder # Name of the associated main extruder

 step_pin: PE10 # Replace with the actual pin connected to buffer PA5